syseleven/grav-docs-metakube/pages/04.Support/01.issue-reporting-guideline/default.en.md

 Please give us a description how you found out about the problem and what you tried before contacting us.

-### What were the last steps you did before the problem occurred?
+### What were your last steps before the problem occurred?

-It might speed up the debugging process if we know on which services you worked right before the interruption.
+It might speed up the debugging process if we know which services you worked on right before the interruption.

 ## Steps you can take in the meantime